Imdimark/topological_map/README.md

 Such an ontology  represents indoor locations and a mobile robot for surveillance purposes.

-You can find such an ontology in this repository, where the [topological_map_abox.owl](topological_map_abox.owl) is a copy of the `topological_map.owl` file but without the Abox, i.e., with some individuals representing a specific environment for showing purposes.
+You can find such an ontology in this repository, where the [topological_map_abox.owl](topological_map_abox.owl) is a copy of the `topological_map.owl` file but with the Abox, i.e., with some individuals representing a specific environment for showing purposes.
 You might want to open the `topological_map_abox.owl` ontology with the Protégé editor (see installation below) to better know its structure, while the `topological_map.owl` ontology should be used by the